 - 20.a.
-Re-use or recreate the alignment and tree which you worked with in the tree based conservation analysis exercise (exercise 19) - 20.b.
-Open the Remove Redundancy dialog and adjust the threshold to 90%.
-Remove the sequences that are more than 90% similar under this alignment. - 20.c.
+Re-use or recreate the alignment and tree which you worked with in the tree based conservation analysis exercise (exercise 19).
+In the alignment window, you may need to deselect groups using Esc key. - 20.b.
+In the Edit menu select Remove Redundancy to open the Redundancy threshold selection dialog.
+Adjust the redundancy threshold value, start at 50 and increase the value to 65.
+Sequences selected will change colour in the Sequence ID panel.
+Select "Remove" to remove the sequences that are more than 65% similar under this alignment. - 20.c.
 Select the Tree viewer's $View \Rightarrow Mark\ Unlinked\ Leaves$ option, and note that the removed sequences are now prefixed with a in the tree view. - 20.d.
-Use the [Undo] button on the dialog to recover the sequences.
+Use the [Undo] button in the Redundancy threshold selection dialog box to recover the sequences.
 Note that the symbols disappear from the tree display. - 20.e.
 Experiment with the redundancy removal and observe the relationship between the percentage identity threshold and the pattern of unlinked nodes in the tree display.

-2.2.5 Subdividing the alignment according to specific mutations
+2.2.5 Subdividing the Alignment According to Specific Mutations

 It is often necessary to explore variations in an alignment that may correlate with mutations observed in a particular region; for example, sites exhibiting single nucleotide polymorphism, or residues involved in substrate recognition in an enzyme.
 One way to do this would be to calculate a tree using the specific region, and subdivide it in order to partition the alignment.
 However, calculating a tree can be slow for large alignments, and the tree may be difficult to partition when complex mutation patterns are being analysed.
-The $Select \Rightarrow Make\ groups\ for\ selection\ function$ was introduced to make this kind of analysis easier.
+The $Select \Rightarrow Make\ groups\ for\ selection\ function\ was\ introduced to make this kind of analysis easier.
 When selected, it will use the characters in the currently selected region to subdivide the alignment.
 For example, if a single column is selected, then the alignment (or each group defined on the alignment) will be divided into groups based on the residue or nucleotide found at that position.
-These new groups are annotated with the characters in the selected region, and Jalview's group based conservation analysis annotation and colourschemes can then be used to reveal any associated pattern of sequence variation across the whole alignment.
+These new groups are annotated with the characters in the selected region, and Jalview's group based conservation analysis annotation and colourschemes can then be used to reveal any associated pattern of sequence variation across the whole alignment.$

-2.2.6 Automated annotation of Alignments and Groups
+2.2.6 Automated Annotation of Alignments and Groups

-On loading a sequence alignment, Jalview will normally13 calculate a set of automatic annotation rows which are shown below the alignment.
+On loading a sequence alignment, Jalview will normally 13 calculate a set of automatic annotation rows which are shown below the alignment.
 For nucleotide sequence alignments, only an alignment consensus row will be shown, but for amino acid sequences, alignment quality (based on BLOSUM 62) and physicochemical conservation will also be shown.
 Conservation is calculated according to Livingstone and Barton14.
 Consensus is the modal residue (or + where there is an equal top residue).
-The inclusion of gaps in the consensus calculation can be toggled by right-clicking on the the Consensus label and selecting Ignore Gaps in Consensus from the context menu.
+The inclusion of gaps in the consensus calculation can be toggled by right-clicking on the the Consensus label and selecting Ignore Gaps in Consensus from the pop-up context menu located with consensus annotation row.
 Quality is a measure of the inverse likelihood of unfavourable mutations in the alignment.
 Further details on these calculations can be found in the on-line documentation.